unraid/docs/docs/unraid-os/manual/storage-management.md

     reconstructed on what used to be your parity drive, but is now assigned as the replacement data drive._

-: **That's it!** Once done, you have an array with a larger parity drive and a replaced data drive that may also be larger!
+**That's it!** Once done, you have an array with a larger parity drive and a replaced data drive that may also be larger!

-: _Note: many users like to follow up with a parity check, just to check everything.
-It's a good confidence builder (although not strictly necessary) !_
+_Note: many users like to follow up with a parity check, just to check everything.
+It's a good confidence builder (although not strictly necessary)!_

-\

 ### A disk failed while I was rebuilding another